 What are Feeding difficulties?

-Feeding difficulties is a broad term used to describe feeding and mealtime behaviours that are challenging for a child or family.
-The behaviours below may indicate feeding difficulties that require intervention and support.
+Feeding difficulties is a broad term used to describe feeding and mealtime behaviours that are challenging for a child, adolescent or family.
+The behaviours below may indicate feeding difficulties that require intervention and support available through Headstart.

 - eating a reduced variety/range of foods but can manage/handle some new foods

-- requiring food to be cooked or presented in a certain way in order to accept it
+- requiring foods to be cooked or presented in a certain way in order to accept it

 - refusing to eat new foods

 - will not eat or go near any unfamiliar foods

 - leaving the table during mealtimes, and/or will not eat at table

 - trouble chewing and manipulating food in mouth

 Some of these behaviours are part of a child’s typical development.
 However, when a child presents with a significant number of these behaviours, over a prolonged period of time, they may be considered to have feeding difficulties.